SoptikHa2/crapi-csharp-wrapper/README.md

 // Get variables
-// NOTE: If the while cycle above wouldn't be here, the application would wait untill everything is prepared here Player player = await a_player;
+// NOTE: If the while loop above wouldn't be here, the application would wait untill everything is prepared here Player player = await a_player;
 Clan clan = await a_clan;
 SimplifiedPlayer[] topPlayers = await a_topPlayers;